MicrosoftDocs/win32/desktop-src/WES/message-compiler--mc-exe-.md

 <span id="-a"></span><span id="-A"></span>**-a**
 </dt> <dd>

 Use this argument to specify that the *filename* input file contains content in the system-default Windows ANSI code page (CP_ACP).
 This is the default.
 Use **-u** for Unicode.
+If the input file contains a BOM this argument will be ignored.

 </dd> <dt>